harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

     clusterName:keyspaceName/propertyName

 #### Example Using TypeSafe Parameter Configuration Options
-There are also some helper method which simplifies setting Spark Cassandra Connector related parameters.
+There are also some helper methods which simplify setting Spark Cassandra Connector related parameters.
 This makes it easier to set parameters without remembering the above syntax:
 ```scala